 Ryan Sami of Standard Draft suggests the use of standard contracts with a more methodical approach to developing and executing them, instead of AI-generated contracts, which are limited to a small dataset.
 In theory, the software might be used to generate preliminary versions of items that don’t call for much original thought.
 Nonetheless, it is likely to be misleading in more complicated and nuanced legal documents since it fails to correlate facts to the law, understand the law, or use human skills like persuasion and emotional intelligence.
 ChatGPT could, however, benefit from tying up with other softwares such as Kira System’s Machine Learning Software, ‘Kira’, that aids in accurate and efficient contract and document content identification, extraction, and analysis.

 C. Legal Marketing

 Specific to lawyers and firms is ChatGPT’s potential in the legal marketing field.
-ChatGPT can be integrated into the firm’s website or utilised on chat platforms to interact with prospective customers in real-time and reply to their queries or reviews.
+According to experts like a local SEO agency, ChatGPT can be integrated into the firm’s website or utilised on chat platforms to interact with prospective customers in real-time and reply to their queries or reviews.
 Further, it can schedule appointments through calendar integration and can be utilised for content writing and creation.
 When asked about the four elements of negligence for a personal injury claim, the chatbot gave a response comparable to those found on a law firm’s website, despite being quite generic and superficial.